MCEND-hub/MCEND-tools/README.md

 The following bash scripts are provided for your convenience:
 - `clean.sh`: A script that removes all MCEND output in the current folder and the MCEND executable from `../bin`
 - `collect-data.sh`: This script collects the MCEND output for you and moves it to a specificed folder.
 Can also trigger the calculation of spectra.
+- `test.sh`: Run a series of MCEND calculation for the files at `./calc_testing` and compare the reference values at `./calc_testing`

+# Testing set

+- `./calc_testing` stores input and reference value files, loaded via `./tools/test.sh`